WaltSias/bootstrap-practice-jan-2024/README.md

 - [x] added bootstrap to html for styling
 - [x] added new html files, list-group, grid and card files
 - [x] added list to the list-group file
+- [x] added some cards to the card files and grids

 ## Contact

 Author: Walter Sias walt.sias@gmial.com

-## Acknowledgements - I would like to thank Louis and Nick, virtually for the help, specifically Nick he helped me on the .js.
+## Acknowledgements - I would like to thank Louis and Nick, virtually for the help, specifically Nick he helped me on the .js, and Louis for the help with trying out the code also.

 - https://getbootstrap.com/
 - https://www.w3schools.com/cssref/sel_class.php